Victoria-Zoi Papagiannis is a Partner in the dispute resolution department of the firm.

-Victoria regularly advises on matters pertaining to a wide range of corporate and commercial law matters, including the drafting, conclusion, interpretation, breach and termination of complex and multi-party agreements, including shareholders’, agency, distribution and real estate agreements.
+Victoria regularly advises on matters pertaining to a wide range of corporate and commercial law issues, including the drafting, conclusion, validity, interpretation, breach and termination of complex multi-party agreements, including shareholders’, agency, distribution and real estate agreements.

-In the context of these cases, the firm represents 100 Applicants seeking compensation for the loss they suffered as a result of the ‘haircut’ imposed on their deposits, as well as, the depreciation (in both value and number) or elimination of their shares and/or bonds in the two main Cypriot Banks, which have given rise to grievous violations, inter alia, of their rights to property and of the principles of non-discrimination, protection of legitimate expectations and the principle of proportionality, as prescribed by EU law.
+In the context of these high-profile and complex cases, the applicants are seeking compensation for the loss they suffered as a result of the ‘haircut’ imposed on their deposits, as well as, the depreciation (in both value and number) or elimination of their shares and/or bonds in the said two Cypriot Banks, which have given rise to grievous violations, inter alia, of their rights to property and of the principles of non-discrimination, protection of legitimate expectations and the principle of proportionality, as prescribed by EU law.

 Victoria regularly advises on the legal interpretation of financing and security documents, letters of guarantee and bankers’ drafts.
 She has also advised on writing-down and conversion powers pursuant to the applicable national legislation implementing the Bank Recovery and Resolution Directive and the EC Regulation No. 806/2014.

-She has acted for Barclays Bank PLC and Société Générale Bank – Cyprus Ltd on a number of court cases before the District Courts of Cyprus, whereas in 2016, she secured a final judgment in favour of International Air Transport Association (IATA) in the context of a complex case brought against the National Bank of Greece (Cyprus) Ltd in connection with the legal interpretation and honouring of a letter of guarantee.
+She has acted for Barclays Bank PLC and Société Générale Bank – Cyprus Ltd on a number of court cases before the District Courts of Cyprus, whereas she recently secured a final judgment in favour of International Air Transport Association (IATA) in the context of a complex case brought against the National Bank of Greece (Cyprus) Ltd in connection with the legal interpretation and honouring of a letter of guarantee.

 Victoria regularly acts as mediator in mediation proceedings commenced between Cypriot banks and their clients, in the context of complaints brought and examined under the auspices of the Financial Ombudsman of the Republic of Cyprus.